 As a Huntington colleague, we expect you to put your job at Huntington ahead of other business opportunities.
-You may not accept outside employment (including self-employment) or engage in outside activities or consulting relationships that create or have the potential to create a conflict of interest with Huntington or that might create reputational risk for Huntington.
+You may not accept outside employment (including selfemployment) or engage in outside activities or consulting relationships that create or have the potential to create a conflict of interest with Huntington or that might create reputational risk for Huntington.
 When your personal interests/ activities interfere or appear to interfere with Huntington's interests or influence your job performance, there is a conflict of interest.

-- Outside Business Activities include: - Secondary Jobs (part-time, full-time, and consulting, including business ownership) - Personal fiduciary or co-fiduciary (of any estate, trust, agency, guardianship, or custodianship account) - Publicly Held Officer or Board Appointments - Appointed/Elected Government Positions - Private Company Director, Officer, Board member or partner - Non-Profit Company Director, Officer - You may not engage with or be employed by a business that competes with Huntington or accept compensation or anything of more than de minimis value from a business that competes with Huntington. - Remember that the determination of a conflict of interest with outside employment or activity is based on the potential impacts.
-In other words, conflicts can be direct based on behavior or intent, or perceived, based on potential or perception. - For all activities requiring approval, you must obtain the approvals prior to engaging in the outside business activity.
-Additionally, if the details of a previously disclosed outside business activity change, you must update the disclosure with the Conduct Risk Office.
+- Outside Business Activities include: - Secondary Jobs (part-time, full-time, and consulting, including business ownership) - Personal fiduciary or co-fiduciary (of any estate, trust, agency, guardianship, or custodianship account) - Publicly Held Officer or Board Appointments - Appointed/Elected Government Positions - Private Company Director, Officer, Board member or partner - Non-Profit Company Director, Officer - You may not engage in a business that competes with Huntington or accept compensation or anything of more than de minimis value from a business that competes with Huntington. - Remember that the determination of a conflict of interest with outside employment or activity is based on the potential impacts.
+In other words, conflicts can be direct based on behavior or intent, or perceived, based on potential or perception.